Higgi7567/prework-study-guide/README.md

 ## License

-refer to LICENSE attached in the repository
+refer to LICENSE in the repository